Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansArchitectureWar, US Civil.
 A significant historical year for this entry is 1809.

 Location.
 35° 55.51′ N, 86° 52.144′ W. Marker is in Franklin, Tennessee, in Williamson County.
-Marker is at the intersection of 3rd Avenue North and Public Square, on the left when traveling south on 3rd Avenue North.
+It is at the intersection of 3rd Avenue North and Public Square, on the left when traveling south on 3rd Avenue North.
 Touch for map.
 Marker is at or near this postal address: 106 3rd Ave N, Franklin TN 37064, United States of America.
 Touch for directions.

 Franklin Town Square Marker image.
 Click for full size.

-Photographed By Steve Masler, February 29, 2020
+Photographed by Steve Masler, February 29, 2020

 2. Franklin Town Square Marker

-(within shouting distance of this marker); The Franklin Riot of 1867 (within shouting distance of this marker); Reconstruction (within shouting distance of this marker).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Our Confederate Soldiers (a few steps from this marker); The Battle of Franklin (a few steps from this marker); Franklin Downtown Historic District (within shouting distance of this marker); March To Freedom (within shouting distance of this marker); 320 Main Street (within shouting distance of this marker); Franklin’s Civil War Sites (within shouting distance of this marker); The Franklin Riot of 1867 (within shouting distance of this marker); Reconstruction (within shouting distance of this marker).
 Touch for a list and map of all markers in Franklin.

 Slave sale, Charleston, S.C. image.
 Click for full size.

-Photographed By Eyre Crowe, 1856
+Photographed by Eyre Crowe, 1856

 3. Slave sale, Charleston, S.C.